tytydraco/yessleep/out/My_landlord_is_missing_and_after_reading_his_diary_I_realized_I_am_in_danger_Pt_2.md

 "You're not crazy, you're not crazy," I closed my eyes and repeated.
 My story would be told.

 I put the thought out of my head and refocused.
-The only thing I was guilty of was being a nosy and disobedient tenant, who, if nothing else, was well-intentioned.

 As I exited the office, I heard a door creak open.
 I faced the bedroom door in shock; it was open.